|

 Should I Choose An Inspector Who Will Make The Repairs After The

+Inspection?
 No one has a reason to trust any inspector who

 hopes to gain from making repairs of problems he identifies during the